M1-CHPS/glhpc/docs/lab1.md

 * What does the `>` operator do ?
 (Tips: Did you see the output of this command in your terminal ?)
 * What does `cat` do ?

+???
+"Answer"
+    `echo` is used to display text.
+It's mainly used to print variables (like `$USER`) or to redirect text to a file / command.

+    `cat` is used to print one or more files to the terminal.

+    `>` is used to "redirect" the output of a command to a file.

 #### f) Run the following commands

 `USER` and `HOME` are "environment variables", they are used to store properties/attributes to be reused later.